KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 Signed-By: /usr/share/keyrings/ubuntu-archive-keyring.gpg
 ```

-Note: The URL might differ depending on your country, and instead of `noble` the name of the Debian or Ubuntu version should appear instead, like `bookworm` or `jammy`.
+Note: The URL might differ depending on your country, and instead of `noble` the name of the Debian or Ubuntu version should appear instead, e.g., `bookworm` or `jammy`.

 Lastly, run: